dotnet/machinelearning-modelbuilder/.github/ISSUE_TEMPLATE/getting_started_bug.md

 ---

 **System Information (please complete the following information):**
- - Model Builder Version:
+ - Model Builder of CLI Version:
- - Visual Studio Version
+ - Visual Studio Version (if applicable):

 **Describe the bug**
 - On which page of the tutorial did you run into an issue (URL):